LivelyIE/web/rates/changes/FinanceIreland-2023-11-09.md

 ## 09 Nov 2023

 Finance Ireland will increases their variable rates by 0.25%.
-The changes will come into effect on 2023-11-13.
+The changes will come into effect on Monday November 13th.
 Fixed rates remain unchanged.

 | Product | New Rate | Change |